Garciia Old And Young

-Ventura County Cold Case Double Murder Defendant On Life Support After Jail Attack
+Ventura County Cold Case Double Murder Defendent Dies

-A preliminary investigation indicates that he was likely attacked by another inmate.
+At the time the authorities said a preliminary investigation indicated that he was likely attacked by another inmate.

-Garcia is accused of killing two Ventura County women, Rachel Zendejas of Camarillo and Lisa Gondek of Oxnard, back in 1981.
+Garcia was accused of killing two Ventura County women, Rachel Zendejas of Camarillo and Lisa Gondek of Oxnard, back in 1981.

 Zendejas Ranchel2Lisa Grondek Right Size